grumpy-gaming/grumpy-os/knulli-Changelog.md

         - Added support for LAN game discovery in EmulationStation Netplay
         - EmulationStation setting for automatically creating a Netplay lobby on game start
         - EmulationStation setting to filter Netplay lobby results to relay server games only
+    - Enabled global hotkey customization for RetroArch cores
+    - Added [shimmerless shaders by Woohyun-Kang](https://github.com/Woohyun-Kang/Sharp-Shimmerless-Shader) for RetroArch cores

 ### FIXED ###

 - Fixed RGB support for TrimUI Brick
 - Fixed RGB brightness when booting when HDMI is already plugged
 - Fixed sleep mode for TrimUI Brick/Smart Pro
-- Fixed Dpad/Analog toggle for TrimUI Brick
+- Fixed Dpad/Analog toggle (virtual joystick) for TrimUI Brick
 - Fixed rumble confirmations on TrimUI Brick (still no rumble in-game)
 - Adapted bezel positioning via configgen to new requirements of RetroArch 1.20.x
 - Battery saving no longer interrupts MPV (the video player)